-Prerequisites: NAS 107, MAT 223, CSC 206.
+Prerequisites: NAS 107, MAT 223, MIS 206.
 Communicating scientific information is an essential step in the scientific process.
 Scientists must strive to communicate their ideas with each other, as well as across academic disciplines.
 This course will build a wide variety of scientific communication skills, including reading and evaluating journal articles, developing effective oral, written and visual presentations of scientific information, and interpreting scientific information.
+A lab fee is required for this course.